moretticb/moretticb.github.io/_posts/blog/2016-08-10-color-sensor-prototype-using-neural-networks.md

   feature: colorSensorCapa.png
 date: 2016-08-10W21:16:45-04:00
 ---
-Colors play a very important role in human daily activities, being tied several connotations, such as its functions in traffic lights, raiment of a particular profession, entity representation through geometric shapes, human-computer interaction concepts, and others.
+Colors play a very important role in human daily activities, being tied to several connotations, such as its functions in traffic lights, raiment of a particular profession, entity representation through geometric shapes, human-computer interaction concepts, and others.
 Such examples denote an universal language that does not sit well with idiomatic languages.
 Color blindness, however, affects (or even ceases) this sort of asset in communication, which can be [explained][PubMedLink]{:target="_blank"} as abnormal photopigments, located in cone-shaped cells within the retina, called *cone cells*.

 * Sections
 {:toc}